termux/termux-packages/CONTRIBUTING.md

 - Packages must NOT duplicate functionality of the already present ones.

+- Packages must NOT be phishing or pentesting tools.
+This does not apply for tools with double purpose like Nmap.

 Also we will reject any requests for low-quality packages, simple utilities consisting of one-file scripts and scripts which automate use of existing packages.